-- You have acquired the skill and judgment necessary for her care at home.
+- You have acquired the skill and judgment necessary to care for you baby at home.

-- She is able to successfully feed by mouth and grow well on breast milk and/or formula.
+- Your baby can successfully feed by mouth and grow well on breast milk and/or formula.

-- Your baby will be able to control her own body temperature and keep herself warm without the help of an incubator.
+- Your baby can control their own body temperature and keep themselves warm without the help of an incubator.

-- She will be able to breathe regularly except for occasional apnea.
-Some babies may go home on oxygen or a monitor.
+- They can breathe regularly except for occasional apnea.
+Although, some babies may go home on oxygen or a monitor.

-- Her medical condition is stable and all unresolved medical issues have been addressed.
+- Their medical condition is stable and all unresolved medical issues have been addressed.

-The NICU nurses are trained to help you get ready and guide you as you practice your baby's daily routines before taking her home.
+The NICU nurses are trained to help you get ready and guide you as you practice your baby's daily routines before taking them home.

 - The nurses will help you bathe your baby and change their diapers.